myshkin5/aws-musings/containers/README.md

 containers
 ==========

 Builds a basic container framework using Fargate.
+TODO: Needs lots of updates!

 # Stacks